Blocks A1, A2 & A3

 Wi-fi is available throughout the accommodation blocks and is included in the fees.

 Please note that students are bound by Eduroam’s terms and conditions.
+For more information please visit the University of Kent IT services.

 How far are you from the University of Kent?